Lb1rd2/portfolio/README.md

 ---
 ## Project 1: Secure Portfolio Website
 A responsive personal portfolio website designed and developed entirely from scratch using HTML, CSS, and JavaScript.
 Beyond showcasing my work, this project demonstrates my ability to build modern web applications while incorporating secure coding practices and performing security assessments to identify and remediate vulnerabilities.

-#### Live System
 *[Click Here to view the website](https://techielbird.github.io/julia-pereira-portfolio/)*

 ### Key Features
-1. Responsive and modern user interface
+- Responsive and modern user interface
-2. Professional project showcase
+- Professional project showcase
-3. Optimized performance
+- Optimized performance

 ### Homepage
 A professional homepage that introduces my cybersecurity expertise, along with a personal mission statement and career goals.